 17 D'Olier St., City Center

 The bright blue-and-gold façade on otherwise unremarkable D’Olier Street lures you into Books Upstairs.
 This is one of the many independent bookstores that keep Dublin’s credentials as a literary capital alive.
 Owner Maurice Earls is not catering to the masses with bestsellers, instead, his edit is for the kind of reader who wants to delve into something memorable, some of it new, a lot of it old.
-It's not the fanciest bookseller around (the red carpet is a bit jarring), but it oozes with the quiet personality of an independent business—posters from Maurice’s own collection dot the walls, every surface piled high with titles.
-Light streams through the original stained glass windows at the upstairs café, the rickety seats always occupied by bookworms young and old, the occasional writer, and more often than not, Maurice himself.
+It's not the fanciest bookseller around (the red carpet is a bit jarring), but it oozes the quiet personality of an independent business—posters from Earls’s own collection dot the walls, every surface piled high with titles.
+Light streams through the original stained-glass windows at the upstairs café, the rickety seats always occupied by bookworms young and old, the occasional writer, and more often than not, Earls himself.

 88-95 Grafton St., City Center

-Ireland’s answer to Barneys New York, and run by the Weston family (who also own London’s Selfridges), Brown Thomas is a serious shopper's temple.
-The beauty of having a store like BT’s in a smaller city like Dublin is that many of the season’s most coveted items that sell out immediately in London or Paris, are often still available here.
+Ireland’s answer to Barneys New York, run by the Weston family (who also own London’s Selfridges), Brown Thomas is a serious shopper's temple.
+The beauty of having a store like BT’s in a smaller city like Dublin is that many of the season’s most coveted items that sell out immediately in London or Paris are often still available here.
 The buying team does an incredible job filling out each floor—more casual attire and lingerie upstairs and premium designers and shoes downstairs—with beautiful pieces by Sandro, Carven, Stella McCartney, and Chanel in a way that feels incredibly thoughtful.
 All marble and hardwood floors with plush dressing rooms, the store is a pleasure to shop.
-The very top floor is a mecca of kitchen tools, China, and every implement under the sun—plus, a good restaurant to fill the tank.
+The very top floor is a mecca of kitchen tools, china, and every implement under the sun, plus a good restaurant to fill the tank.

 10 Castle Market, City Center

-Owned by a trio of sisters since the '90s, Costume is centrally located amidst the buzz of Castle Market, which makes it almost too easy to drop in often.
+Owned by a trio of sisters since the '90s, Costume is centrally located amid the buzz of Castle Market, which makes it almost too easy to drop in often.
 Both floors of this teeny boutique are filled with luxe Yves Salomon coats, Giambattista Valli dresses, and Isabel Marant knits—always a great port of call when you want something particularly beautiful.

 2 Anglesea House, Donnybrook Rd., Donnybrook

 Havana is where you make an investment purchase—like a Rick Owens leather jacket or cutting-edge pieces by Simone Rocha and Molly Goddard.
 Owner Nicki Creedon first opened the Donnybrook doors in 1994 and still goes on all the buying trips and Euro show circuits himself.
-The boutique is spaciously laid out with tables and un-crowded racks, so the shopping experience is never overwhelming.
+The boutique is spaciously laid out with tables and uncrowded racks, so the shopping experience is never overwhelming.

 56-58 Dawson St., City Center